-Consider the loaded spring we started with in its equilibrium position.
-We apply a virtual displacement to the end of the spring, as shown:
+Consider the spring we started with, as shown again below.
+Firstly it is unloaded.
+Then a load, F, is applied, causing a deflection y.
+It is now in its equilibrium position and we apply a virtual displacement, δy to the end of the spring, as shown: